Skip to content

 Your lawyer will present your case at trial if they cannot secure fair compensation through negotiation with the insurance company.

-• Felony vs. misdemeanor: A hit and run is a misdemeanor.
-However, a hit and run involving injuries or fatalities is a felony, which involves more severe penalties, such as longer prison terms.
+A hit and run is a misdemeanor.
+A hit and run involving injuries or fatalities is a felony, which involves more severe penalties, such as longer prison terms.
+See our guide on the difference between a misdemeanor and a felony in Florida.

-• Statute of limitations: Florida car accident victims have two years to file claims stemming from a misdemeanor; however, hit-and-run accident victims can extend the deadline if the driver flees and hides to avoid responsibility.
+Florida car accident victims have two years to file claims stemming from a misdemeanor; hit-and-run accident victims can extend the deadline if the driver flees and hides to avoid responsibility.
+Review the Florida car accident statute of limitations for more detail.

 You may have a hit-and-run accident claim in two circumstances: